Samwisee/Zendesk-Coding-Project-2021/README.md

 - Return the tickets
 - Paginate results for more than 25 results
 - Show a list of results
-- Show the individual tickets
+- Show the individual ticket details
 - Provide happy path tests

 ## Quickstart